donnfelker/intelligem/README.md

 ## Architecture

 The application is built with Ruby and the Ruby LLM gem, powered via the CLI with the cli-kit gem.

+### Tools

+The agent's tools are built using the Ruby LLM gem's tool system, which provides structured function calling capabilities to interact with the LLM.
+The tools are located in the `lib/intelligem/agent/tools/` directory.

+Currently supported tools:
+- **Read File** - Read contents of files
+- **Edit File** - Modify existing files
+- **List Files** - Browse directory contents
+- **Run Shell Command** - Execute shell commands
+- **Fetch URL** - Retrieve content from URLs

 CLI UI is provided by the cli-ui gem.